byu-cpe/ecen192/_labs/06_yb_introduction.md

 ## Procedure:

-### Step 1- Getting the starter code:
+### Getting the starter code:

-1. Open vs code
+1. Open vs code.
-2. Click the “Source Control” button on the left toolbar
+2. Click the “Source Control” button on the left toolbar.
-3. Click “Clone Repository”
+3. Click “Clone Repository.”
+  *Note: if you do not see the option to Clone Repository then you will need to open a new window of VisualStudios Code (VSCode)*

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link /assets/05_yb_introduction/cloneRepo.png %}" style="display: block; margin: auto;">
   <figcaption style="text-align: center;"><strong></strong></figcaption>
 </figure>

-4. Enter the url: https://github.com/byu-ecen-192/y-board-introduction.git and hit Enter
+4. Enter the url: [https://github.com/byu-ecen-192/y-board-introduction.git](https://github.com/byu-ecen-192/y-board-introduction.git) and hit Enter.
 5. A window will open and ask you to select the destination folder.
 Choose where to put it.

-### Step 2-Setting up the environment:
+### Setting up the environment:

 1. Click on the extensions sidebar